 I am an Assistant Professor in the Department of Agribusiness and Applied Economics at North Dakota State University and am a Faculty Fellow with the Center for the Study of Public Choice and Private Enterprise.
 I am also a Sound Money Fellow with the American Institute for Economic Research where I write for the Sound Money Project , which is dedicated to the investigation and promotion of sound money and its application in society.
-I attended George Mason University, where he was a Mercatus F. A. Hayek Fellow earning Ph.D. in Economics in 2017 and also holds an M.A. in Economics from San Jose State University.
-I co-edited the 2 volume set, Macroeconomics, a collection of essays and primary sources that represent the core of macroeconomic thought and have published articles in the Journal of Artificial Societies and Social Simulation, Review of Austrian Economics, and Advances in Austrian Economics.
-I have also published articles in the Journal of Artificial Societies and Social Simulation, Review of Austrian Economics and Advances in Austrian Economics and book reviews for EH.net, The Independent Review, The Journal of Markets and Morality and History: Review of New Books.
+I attended George Mason University, where I was a Mercatus F. A. Hayek Fellow earning Ph.D. in Economics in 2017 and also holds an M.A. in Economics from San Jose State University.
+I co-edited the 2 volume set, Macroeconomics, a collection of essays and primary sources that represent the core of macroeconomic thought.
+I have published articles in the Journal of Entrepreneurship and Public Policy, Journal of Artificial Societies and Social Simulation, Review of Austrian Economics, and Advances in Austrian Economics.
+I have also published articles in the Journal of Artificial Societies and Social Simulation, Review of Austrian Economics, and Advances in Austrian Economics and book reviews for EH.net, The Independent Review, The Journal of Markets and Morality, and History: Review of New Books.